trenskow/donot/README.md

 # Rendering engines

 Currently [Jade](https://github.com/trenskow/smart-static-jade) and [Stylus](https://github.com/trenskow/smart-static-stylus) rendering engines are available.
+Also a [minifier](https://github.com/trenskow/smart-static-minify) engine is available.

 > See section "Customizing" below on how to implement your own engines.